Service Learner Responsibilities

 MUEngage Impacts and Timesheets

-Students must now log their hours in MUEngage AND submit a Timesheet to have their hours verified in MUEngage.
+All students must log impacts using MUEngage.
+Only students who have Independent Placements must log their hours in MUEngage AND submit a Timesheet to have their hours verified in MUEngage.
 If students only submit a timesheet without logging hours on MUEngage or log their impacts on MUEngage without submitting a timesheet, professors will be notified that the hours are not verified.
 The timesheet should be signed by the student's site supervisor.
 Any forged signatures or false accumulated service learning hours are considered academic dishonesty.
 Faculty members are notified of any discrepancies in logged service learning hours and timesheets.
 At the end of the semester, students should submit their timesheet to the Service Learning Program office to get their hours verified in MUEngage.
 Timesheets must be submitted the last week of courses.
 Student coordinators will not log impacts on MUEngage for students.

 Any questions, concerns or challenges?